 Cabs usually wait for people on the bus during the day, except on Sundays, when you may have to wait an hour.
 A shared ride from Ramal to Cachora costs PEN 5 per person.
 A private cab will cost PEN 30.
 From Cachora, you can start walking directly or take a taxi (PEN 30) to the Mirador de Capuliyoc, which takes approximately 3 hours.

 An alternative to taking a bus is to take a “combi” from Cusco to Curahuasi.
-The trip costs PEN 15 per seat.
-The colectivos leave near the eastern end of Avenida Arcopata when complete.
-Once in Curahuasi, you can take a cab to Cachora for PEN 60 Soles.
+The trip costs PEN 45 per seat.
+The colectivos leave near the eastern end of Avenida Arcopata when the journey is complete.
+Once in Curahuasi, you can take a cab to Cachora for PEN 90 Soles.

-For the Huanipaca and Yamana trails, steep sections make hiking the only option, but what can the path from Cachora on foot or horseback do?
+For the Huanipaca and Yamana trails, steep sections make hiking the only option, but what can the path from Cachora do on foot or horseback?

 If you speak a little Spanish, you should have no trouble finding a muleteer and one or more mules or horses in Cachora.
 Ask your cab driver when you arrive or at the Central Plaza del Armas stores.
-Expect to pay PEN 50 per day for a muleteer and PEN 40 per day per horse.
-The price can be negotiated and has risen due to the increased popularity of the trek.
+Expect to pay PEN 50 per day for a muleteer and PEN 200 per day per horse.
+The price can be negotiated, but it has risen due to the trek’s increased popularity.

 Renting a mule for your pack is highly recommended.
 Plan to provide a meal or two for your muleteer and treat him to a drink or beer.

-The Huanipaca trail is shorter, steeper, and lacks the amenities the Cachora hiking trail offers.
+The Huanipaca trail is shorter, steeper, and lacks the amenities offered by the Cachora hiking trail.
 You can get a meal at Hacienda San Ignacio, about 2.5 kilometers from the river on the Huanipaca side.
-Several water sources are on the Huanipaca side, so bring your filter.
+There are several water sources on the Huanipaca side, so bring your filter.

 The Cachora trail has several drinking fountains, campsites, showers, restrooms, and stores where you can buy soft drinks, water, beer, and small snacks such as crackers or cookies.